 Performance materiality is the amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce, to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Our initial assessment of performance materiality is based on low inherent risk, meaning that we have applied 70% of overall materiality as performance materiality.
+We have applied 65% of overall materiality as performance materiality.